Science in Agriculture – Soil and Habitats

 Help your student’s progress beyond a basic understanding of soil or habitats to applying what they have learned about these concepts to their daily lives.

-Children have a natural curiosity about the world around them and develop attitudes early in life.
-What better place than on a farm to cultivate this curiosity while helping them develop an attitude of conservation and caring for their environment and each other.
+What better place than on a farm to cultivate their curiosity while helping them develop an attitude of conservation and caring for their environment and each other.

 Grade 3 – Soil Workshop